 Our telemarketing team, who make calls on behalf of our clients with the goal of appointment setting, will only ever make a call if there is a logical connection.

-Where not marketing-led, our data team digs out various connections clients so there is always a reason for a conversation.
+Where not marketing-led, our data team digs out various connections of clients so there is always a reason for a conversation.
 Social media plays a big role in finding or establishing such connections.

 The more integrated telemarketing is with all of the other lead generation strategies we are covering in this article, the more successful it is.